 RLG’s Lawyers Will Make Things Easier

-If you have taken CellCept and believe it harmed you, contact RLG today.
+If you have taken CellCept and believe it harmed you or your child, contact RLG today.